stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 * This is a bare-bones implementation sufficient for the triangle demo, however we will almost certainly need to refactor this code to support richer functionality, e.g. full-screen windows.

-* A convenience builder is also added for the window descriptor.
+* A convenience builder is also added to create and configure a window.

 * By default GLFW creates an OpenGL surface for a new window which is disabled using the `DISABLE_OPENGL` window hint.